-According to recent data from the 2019 Ryan White Services Report (RSR), the RWHAP has made tremendous progress toward ending the HIV epidemic in the United States.
-From 2015 to 2019, HIV viral suppression among RWHAP patients who have had one or more medical visits during the calendar year and at least one viral load with a result of <200 copies/mL reported, has increased from 83.4 percent to 88.1 percent.
-Additionally, racial/ethnic, age-based, and regional disparities reflected in viral suppression rates have significantly decreased.
-For example, the disparities in viral suppression rates between Black/African Americans and white clients have decreased since 2010.
-These improved outcomes mean more people with HIV in the United States will live near normal lifespans and have a reduced risk of transmitting HIV to others.
+According to recent data from the 2021 Ryan White Services Report (RSR), the RWHAP has made tremendous progress toward ending the HIV epidemic in the United States.
+From 2017 to 2021, HIV viral suppression among RWHAP patients who have had one or more medical visits during the calendar year and at least one viral load with a result of <200 copies/mL reported, has increased from 85.9 percent to 89.7 percent.
+Additionally, racial, and ethnic, age-based, and regional disparities reflected in viral suppression rates have significantly decreased.[1]

-In February 2019, the Ending the HIV Epidemic in the U.S. (EHE) initiative was launched to further expand federal efforts to reduce HIV infections.
-This 10-year initiative seeks to achieve the important goal of reducing new HIV infections in the United States to fewer than 3,000 per year by 2030.
-The initiative promotes and implements four strategies to substantially reduce HIV transmissions - Diagnose, Treat, Prevent, and Respond.
-The initiative is a collaborative effort among key HHS agencies, primarily HRSA, the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), the Indian Health Service (IHS), and the Substance Abuse and Mental Health Services Administration (SAMHSA).

-For the RWHAP, the EHE initiative expands the program's ability to meet the needs of clients specifically focusing on linking people with HIV who are either newly diagnosed, diagnosed but currently not in care, or are diagnosed and in care but not yet virally suppressed, to the essential HIV care and treatment and support services needed to help them achieve viral suppression.
+In February 2019, the Ending the HIV Epidemic in the U.S (EHE) initiative was launched to further expand federal efforts to reduce HIV infections.
+This initiative seeks to achieve the important goal of reducing new HIV infections in the United States to fewer than 3,000 per year by 2030.
+For the RWHAP, the EHE initiative expands the program's ability to meet the needs of clients, specifically focusing on linking people with HIV who are either newly diagnosed, diagnosed but currently not in care, or are diagnosed and in care but not yet virally suppressed, to the essential HIV care, treatment, and support services needed to help them achieve viral suppression.